 I came up with the following circuit:

 I decided to completely get rid of the expensive VCXO used in most designs by using the built in oscillator in a small microcontroller.
 By varying the capacitance applied to the crystal the frequency can be pulled a tiny amount.
 To control this capacitance I used a simple 1N4007 rectifier diode as it exhibits a suitable variable capacitance (15-30pF) at the voltage range between 0 and 5V.
-This variation results in a frequency deviation of +- 200Hz or so of the 20MHz signal or +-10 ppm.
-A variable capacitor (C7) is used to put the frequency right at 20MHz when the voltage is at the middle 2.5V.
+This variation results in a frequency deviation of around +- 200Hz of the 20MHz signal or +-10 ppm.
+A variable capacitor (C7) is used to put the frequency right at 20MHz when the voltage is at half the supply voltage (2.5V).
+This ensures that the circuit can speed up- and slow down the oscillator an equal amount if needed.
+C7 is also used to adapt to different models of crystals.

-The particular microcontroller I used (ATTINY84) can have its internal clock routed to a physical pin.
+The particular microcontroller I used (ATTINY84) can have its internal clock routed to a physical pin (by fuses set while programming).
 This serves as the main 10MHz reference output from the system.
 I used a 20MHz crystal since the internal clock can be the crystal frequency divided by 2.
 This has the effect of lowering the frequency sensitivity of the crystal and insuring a proper 50% duty cycle of the output.

 To control the voltage over the diode I used a internal PWM generator followed by two low pass filters as a pseudo D/A converter.
 The PWM signal is generated by a 16 bit timer running at the 10MHz clock frequency giving a PWM frequency of around 152Hz but with a resolution of 16 bit.
 Since the diode voltage need to change really slowly, in the order of tens of minutes, this 152Hz frequency can be almost completely removed by a slow filter (R14,C11,R13,C8).

 Another timer inside the microcontroller is used to generate a 1MHz signal.
-The rising edge of the 1PPS signal from the GPS is compared to to the rising edge of one of the 1MHz oscillations by the 4046 chip.
+The rising edge of the 1PPS signal from the GPS is compared to to the rising edge of one of the 1MHz oscillations by a 4046 phase comparator IC.
 This generates a pulse between 0 and 1µS that is effectively a measure for the phase and thereby frequency difference of the 1Hz GPS signal and the 10MHz reference output.
 The aim of the circuit it to keep the length of this pulse at exactly 0.5µs by slowly varying the voltage across the 1N4007 diode.

 The length of the pulse is measured by the microcontroller by passing it through a circuit (R5,D4,C6,R15) that converts the 0-1µS pulse to a 0-1V voltage that can be red by the microcontrollers A/D converter.